daniellenguyen/composer/README.txt

     file extension .jpg, or as a PNG, with file extension .png — and the file extensions are case-sensitive.
 18. make a jar file
+19. Consider adding a MessageCloseFunction (Written by Justin)

 Questions for TA: